Divyen-Dalwadi2000/TCS-IPA-JAVA-SOLUTIONS-2024/2024 TCS Xplore KYO Quiz Answers/README.md

 #### Question 6.
 What percentage of profit of TATA Group goes to charitable public trust for  various initiatives?
 - ✨ Answer: 66

+#### Question 7.
+The brand name under which Infiniti Retail a Tata enterprise, India's leading consumer durables and electronics retailers, operates is :
+- ✨ Answer: Croma